A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs

-Therefore, we only need to focus on ensuring that Assumption \ref{ass:meta} holds.
-To achieve this, we introduce two subnets, Meta$-\lambda$ and Meta$-T$, which use the physical parameters $\cu{\mu}$ as input to learn $\cu{\tilde{\Lambda}}$ and the convolution kernels in $\mathcal{C}$, respectively.
-For Meta$-\lambda$ and Meta$-T$ to meet the requirements, they must be \begin{enumerate}[label=(\arabic*)] \item universal approximators \cite{hornik1989multilayer}, \item discretization invariant \cite{kovachki2023neural}. \end{enumerate} Since most existing neural operators have these properties \cite{kovachki2023neural}, we employ the commonly used Fourier neural operator (FNO) \cite{li2020fourier} and UNet as Meta$-\lambda$ and Meta$-T$.
+In Section 4.1, we take the Poisson equation as an example to numerically verify the feasibility of the above assumptions.
+Two subnetworks, Meta$-\lambda$ and Meta$-T$, are introduced to leverage the information from the PDE parameters $\cu{\mu}$ of the discrete system to provide $\cu{\tilde{\Lambda}}$ and the convolution kernel of $\mathcal{C}$, respectively.
+Specifically, Meta$-\lambda$ employs the widely used Fourier Neural Operator (FNO) \cite{li2020fourier}, while Meta$-T$ uses a convolutional neural network.
+By leveraging the powerful approximation capabilities of neural networks \cite{hornik1989multilayer,kovachki2023neural}, these assumptions are ensured to hold.

 The schematic diagram of FNS is illustrated in Figure \ref{fig:FNS}, which consists of two stages: setup phase and solve phase.
 During the setup phase, two meta subnets are used to give the parameters required for the $\mathcal{H}$.
 The specific operation of $\mathcal{H}$ will be detailed in the subsequent section.
 The meta subnets incorporate the nonlinear activation function to improve their expressive ability, which does not break the linearity of $\mathcal{H}$ with respect to its input.
 The linearity of $\mathcal{H}$ with scale-equivalent property can give the correction error associated with residuals with different orders of magnitudes, thereby mitigating the issue of poor generalization in neural networks for data exceeding two orders of magnitude \cite{CSIAM-AM-4-13}.
 The computational complexity of a single-step iteration during the solve phase is $ O(N \log N) $.

-\begin{remark} In fact, we did not extensively explore the architecture of the meta network.
-Hyper nets in \cite{chen2022meta, cui2022fourier}, encoder nets in \cite{azulay2022multigrid, xie2023mgcnn}, and branch nets in \cite{zhang2022hybrid, hu2024hybrid} play similar roles but utilize different network structures.
-By tailoring the meta structure to the specific characteristics of the problem, one might achieve better results than those presented in the next section. \end{remark}